-- In your service group, create a resource of type ServiceMonitor.
-See "Adding a resource" on page 138. - 2 Configure the following required attribute for the ServiceMonitor resource: - ServiceorScriptName: The name of the service to be monitored using the Service Control Manager (SCM).
+- In your service group, create a resource of type ServiceMonitor. - 2 Configure the following required attribute for the ServiceMonitor resource: - ServiceorScriptName: The name of the service to be monitored using the Service Control Manager (SCM).
 When monitoring the service through a user defined script, specify the complete path of the script, including any command-line arguments.